kyeotsuka/kyeotsuka.github.io/_posts/2025-08-04-Fibonacci-Sequence.md

   - programming
 ---

+This post will talk about my experience making the Fibonacci Sequence generator in C.

 # Coding the base logic

 I used a [YouTube video](https://www.youtube.com/watch?v=07rT0g_N5eY) by Portfolio Courses to learn the basic logic for generating the Fibonacci sequence in C. I’ve made a few small changes, such as renaming functions and allowing the user to choose between iterative and recursive methods, but the core structure remains similar to the video.